dekdevy/hordes-loc/README.md

   en -> en.json
   de -> de.json
 ```
-If you want to check which languages are missing in a file, navigate to the file name after running the build script, which informs us about missing languages in a file.
+If you want to check which languages are missing in a file, navigate to the file name in [this link](https://travis-ci.org/dekdevy/hordes-loc), which informs us about missing languages in a file.
 ```bash
 Finding missing translations...
    classes archer description → [ru, tr, es]